vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-video-calling.md

 ```

 __IMPORTANT__: The helper function will __not__ release the frame buffer (i.e. you must still call `CVPixelBufferRelease` after using this helper function.)

+## Request User Permission for Using the Camera

+Recording video always requires explicit permission from the user.
+Your app must provide a description for its use of video camera in terms of the _Info.plist_ key [NSCameraUsageDescription](https://developer.apple.com/documentation/bundleresources/information_property_list/nscamerausagedescription).

+See the Apple documentation on [`+[AVCaptureDevice requestAccessForMediaType:completionHandler:]`](https://developer.apple.com/documentation/avfoundation/avcapturedevice/1624584-requestaccessformediatype) for details on how to request user permission.